• Skip to primary navigation

 • Place the remaining half in a blender or food processor.
 Blend until fully puréed.

-¼ cup (50 g) sugar, 1 tbsp (15 ml) lemon juice, 1 tsp cornstarch
+¼ cup (50 g) sugar, 1 tablespoon (15 ml) lemon juice, 1 teaspoon cornstarch

 • Pour the strawberry purée, cornstarch, lemon juice and sugar into a sauce pan.
 Mix well to combine.
 Heat over medium-high heat to a gentle boil, then reduce to low-medium heat until thickened.
 This takes a few minutes.
 To test, dip a spoon into the jam, if the back remains coated in the jam, it is ready.